luciledierckx/batML/readme.md

 # Detection and Multi-Label Classification of Bats
+This repository contains the implementation for our work "[Detection and Multi-Label Classification of Bats](https://link.springer.com/chapter/10.1007/978-3-031-01333-1_5)", accepted to IDA 2022 (Oral).

 Python code to detect and identify the bat species in audio recordings by applying multi-label Machine Learning techniques.
 This work was achieved by Lucile Dierckx, Mélanie Beauvois and Siegfried Nijssen (UCLouvain/ICTEAM).